tunder56/twitchplays/README.md

 2. download and run the file called twitch plays installer from the git

+### the program will be installed in C:/twitchplays
 3. run the file called FIRST_TIME_SETUP_runtwtichplays.ps1
     this will :
     1. set up a conda enviroment